quorten/quorten-blog1/_posts/2020-03-03-rpi-glue-logic.md

-wire-OR trick definitely does not work with bidirectional currents that will be experienced during CMOS, positive will just short to ground and the output will essentially be an AND gate rather than an OR gate, though resistors could be used to mitigate this.
+wire-OR trick definitely does not work with bidirectional currents that will be experienced during CMOS, positive will just short to ground and the output will essentially be an AND gate rather than an OR gate.
+Using resistors alone like a diode-OR cannot be used to mitigate this because doing so would just create a voltage divider and 50% logic-level voltage is an undefined logic value.
 Likewise, the diode-OR doesn't really work with CMOS either because it doesn't allow for bidirectional currents, except for a little semblance of "reverse bias."
 Therefore, CMOS inputs may be left "floating" when there the gate asserts logic level zero rather than properly asserted to ground.
 Similar can be said in relation to AND gates via BJT transistors... remember this is CMOS not TTL!
 But... if you use pull-down resistors, then actually you can use diode-OR gates and BJT AND gates just fine.
 All that being said, using the logic OR chips